Shooting at Sunday cookout leaves 1 dead in Baltimore

-A gunman fired indiscriminately into a crowd that had gathered for cookouts on a street in Baltimore, wounding eight people including one of them fatally on Sunday, the city's police commissioner said.
+A gunman fired indiscriminately into a crowd that had gathered for cookouts on a street in Baltimore, wounding seven people including one of them fatally on Sunday, the city's police commissioner said.

 Authorities said the shooting happened around 5 p.m. on the 2500 block of Edmondson Avenue in the city's western district.